Akoi100/Hackathon-Group-46/README.md

 ## 🎯 The Problem

-Many digital literacy resources are generic, not engaging, and fail to address the specific, culturally-relevant threats faced by women, girls, and other vulnerable groups online.
+Many digital literacy resources are generic, not engaging, and fail to address the specific, culturally-relevant threats faced by women, girls, men as well as other vulnerable groups online.
 This gap leaves them exposed to digital violence, scams, and privacy violations.

 ## 💡 Our Solution